codewars/docs/content/authoring/kata/index.md

 ## Kata Editor

-Kata are created by filling the
+Kata are created with the [kata editor](/references/ui/kata-editor/)

 Users new to creating kata may refer to the [tutorial(TODO)](/authoring/kata/).